halfer/spiderling-utils/README.md

 * Escape the server script path so it works with spaces
 * Move the PID responsibility from the router to the server script, add a param for that too
+* Detect if the server start script suffers an error
 * Create a Travis build to show it working
 * Add build icons in the GitHub README
 * Test that a build without `require-dev` deps does not trigger post-install scripts (which would fail)